Welcome to the Early Career Scientist Section (ECS)

-The newly established Geo.X Early Career Scientists (ECS) Section is composed of doctoral candidates and postdocs working in the field of Earth sciences and related research disciplines within the Geo.X network.
-The purpose of the ECS Section is to provide a platform:
+We are the network for doctoral candidates and postdocs working in the field of Earth sciences and related research disciplines within Geo.X.
+With this section we want to provide a platform for you

-- to create networking opportunities for junior geoscientists in Berlin and Potsdam,
+- to create networking opportunities amongst young geoscientists in Berlin and Potsdam

-- to foster the exchange between young scientists across all Geo.X partner institutions,
+- to foster the exchange across all Geo.X partner institutions

-- to provide an opportunity to present and discuss their projects,
+- to provide an opportunity to present and discuss your projects

 Dr. Melanie Sieber